Scroll down to watch the video.

 When you are shopping for bok choy, you want them to look nice and fresh and vibrant and try to avoid any that look wilted or rubbery on the bottom, you want them to look nice and crisp and healthy.

-Once you have them home, just make sure they are wrapped tightly in plastic bag, (the one from the grocery store is perfect), with as little air as possible.
+Once you have them home, just make sure they are wrapped tightly in a plastic bag, (the one from the grocery store is perfect), with as little air as possible.
 This should last in your veggie drawer for at least 5 days.

 When you are ready to work with your bok chop start by giving it a good rinse under some cold water.